Kot Engenharia

 On a day-to-day basis in the field, vibrational analysis is carried out by collecting the vibrations that this equipment is subjected to.
 This is done using accelerometers.
 These accelerometers vibrate and, as they vibrate, generate low-current electrical signals that are read by a data acquisition system.
 This data is processed using specific algorithms, making it possible to analyze the vibration.

-Nowadays, this vibrational analysis can take place online (with the accelerometers mounted directly and permanently on the object) or offline, with the engineer collecting this data in the field.
+Currently, this vibration analysis can be performed online (with accelerometers mounted directly and permanently on the object) or offline, with the engineer collecting this data in the field.

-Using the data processed by the algorithms, those involved in the process try to detect faults prematurely or investigate the reasons for faults that are already known.
-Among the most common problems that can cause inconvenience due to vibration, encountered in the field on a daily basis, are: cavitation in pumps; electric motor failures; gearbox failures; imbalance, bearing failures, misalignment, resonance; among other inconveniences.
+In this regard, using data processed by algorithms, those involved in the process seek to detect failures early on or investigate the causes of known failures.
+Among the most common problems—which can cause issues due to vibration—encountered in the field during the company’s day-to-day operations, the following stand out: cavitation in pumps; electric motor failures; gearbox failures; imbalance, bearing failures, misalignment, and resonance; among other issues.

-ODS is a methodology used in day-to-day vibration analysis.
-To understand it, some academic concepts are important to remember:
+In this context, the Operating Deflection Shape (ODS) is a methodology used in day-to-day vibration analysis.
+To understand it, it is important to review a few academic concepts:

 Degree of Freedom (GDL):